We provide a host of

 assigned_position_id

-The ID of the Job the Employee is currently assigned to.
+The external ID of the Job the Employee is currently assigned to.

 organisational_unit_X